 For business owners that operate several different businesses or corporations with multiple subsidiaries, there are two ways of looking at the data: consolidated financial statements or combined financial statements.
-Our CPAs are breaking down the difference to help you know which one to look at when investing.
+Our CPA is breaking down the difference to help you know which one to look at when investing.

 A consolidated financial statement takes the income statement, balance sheets, and cash flow statements and any other data that’s needed, of a company plus all of its subsidiaries, divisions, or sub-organizations.

 For example, PepsiCo owns Pepsi, and the brands Sierra Mist and Mountain Dew are a part of Pepsi.
 Additionally, they own Frito-Lay, Quaker, Tropicana, and Naked Juice along with several smaller subsidiaries.
 If they put forth a consolidated financial statement, it would be a comprehensive look at just PepsiCo with all the smaller companies within PepsiCo added together in the statements.

 It may sound confusing to have three large financial statements that take a comprehensive look at all of the holdings.
 After all, it doesn’t tell you if Frito-Lay is thriving or if Tropicana is losing money hand over fist, and isn’t that important?

 Yes and no. It’s important to PepsiCo and the heads of the subsidiaries, but to investors, their investment is solely in PepsiCo.
 By consolidating the statements, investors and lenders get a clear view of how the corporation as a whole is performing and if they are a safe investment.